-Unobserved by Rebecca, Lewys Maginogion looked pensively down at the lovely visage of his eldest granddaughter, who was gazing at the face of the young man resting in her arms.
-It had been six months since the incident, and in all that time his beautiful Rebecca had not voluntarily let any man touch her.
+Unobserved by Rebecca, Lewys Maginogion looked pensively down at the lovely visage of his eldest granddaughter, who was looking down at the face of the young man resting in her arms.
+It had been months since the incident at Joppa, and in all that time his beautiful Rebecca had not voluntarily let any man touch her, flinching whenever Owen or her Grandfather touched her accidentally.
 Yet she held this stranger against her with no sign of shrinking.

-They put the unconscious man to bed in the wagon.
+They put the unconscious man to bed in the wagon Owen shared with Lewys.
 As Lewys cleaned and dressed the wound, he thought about what he had learned in the village yesterday, and a plan began to form in his mind.
 Only if the young man proved worthy of course…

 Twenty minutes later, dressed in a grey cotton shirt and trousers, Rebecca was sitting on a folding campstool, brushing her hair with the aid of a hand mirror.